 How to Prevent Heat Stroke

 The best way to prevent heatstroke from occurring is to make sure you stay hydrated by drinking plenty of water and avoiding vigorous physical activities in hot and humid weather.
 By staying hydrated, you’re providing your body with enough water to maintain its normal functions, such as maintaining your body temperature by allowing you to sweat.
 In addition, avoiding or reducing how much vigorous activity you perform outdoors in the hot sun will significantly reduce your chances of dehydration as well as heatstroke.
-Other ways you can prevent heat stroke include:

 • Wearing loose, lightweight clothing – By wearing loose and light clothing, you can allow your body room to breathe and sweat efficiently and effectively.